JackFrostiez/Twitter-Application-Dev/README.md

 # Twitter-Application-Development
 A project from my CSE 487: Data Intensive Computing Course.

+A twitter application was implemented in R to gather over 10,000+ tweets with hashtags involving the user’s keyword input using the [rtweet](https://rtweet.info/) library.

 **The learning goals of this project were:**
 * Familiarize with R language through [Jupyter](https://jupyter.org/) environment
 * Data Collection